allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 tags: [tech, backend, performance, graphql, kotlin, java]
 ---

-At [Allegro](https://allegro.tech/) we decided introduce GraphQL as our API Gateway for building internal client systems.
+At [Allegro](https://allegro.tech/) we decided to introduce GraphQL as our API Gateway for building several internal client systems.
 By building such a solution we've learnt a lot about this technology and we would like to share it with you in this article.